 Personal workflows

 It’s always fascinating to read about talented individuals’ personal work habits.
-Here are three favorites out of many.
+Here are a few favorites out of many.

-- Shrivu Shankar’s AI Can’t Read Your Docs contains a mix of advice on what works and what doesn’t, especially related to “how do I teach AI what I like”
+- Shrivu Shankar’s AI Can’t Read Your Docs contains a mix of advice on what works and what doesn’t, especially related to “how do I teach AI how I like to work”

 - Boris Tane’s How I Use Claude Code explains how to focus on planning a programming task, which is one of my favorite strategies for levelling up with agentic AI.